 You should describe projects that you have successfully accomplished in the past during a DevOps interview.
 The goal is to demonstrate to the hiring manager the breadth of your knowledge and experience with DevOps.

-Q2) What is the main goal of DevOps?
+Q.2: What is the main goal of DevOps?

-A: DevOps’ main purpose is to tightly integrate automation and monitoring at every stage of the software development life cycle (SDLC), from integration to testing to release, deployment, and infrastructure management.
+Ans: DevOps’ main purpose is to tightly integrate automation and monitoring at every stage of the software development life cycle (SDLC), from integration to testing to release, deployment, and infrastructure management.

-DevOps’ sole purpose is to remove the challenges from the software development methodology and make it more streamlined process in the following ways:
+DevOps’ sole purpose is to remove the challenges from the software development methodology and make it a more streamlined process in the following ways: